Do College Graduates Pay Less for Car Insurance?

 Why do insurance companies provide discounts to drivers with a higher education?
 Why are college grads entitled to lower insurance rates?

-Generally, educated people tend to take fewer risks.
-They may not necessarily be better drivers.
-However, statistics show that they engage in fewer high-risk behaviors like drinking and driving, speeding, or disobeying other traffic laws.
+Generally, educated people tend to take fewer risks – even if they’re not better drivers.
+Statistics show that they engage in fewer high-risk behaviors like drinking and driving, speeding, or disobeying other traffic laws.

 Many college graduates will pay lower rates for car insurance indirectly.
 College graduates tend to make more money, for example, which makes it more likely that they’ll have a solid financial status, a good job, a good credit score, their own home, and other factors that insurance companies like to see.
 All of these factors can lead to significant discounts from the insurer.